OUR PIPELINE IS MAKING THE IMPOSSIBLE POSSIBLE

 FA is a rare, hereditary, form of ataxia causing progressive neurodegeneration, decline in gait and limb control, cardiac dysfunction, and sensory deterioration.
 The prevalence of FA is approximately 1 in every 50,000 people, affecting approximately 5,000 patients in the US and approximately 15,000 worldwide.
 The average life expectancy for FA patients is 37 years of age, with death typically precipitated by cardiac dysfunction.
 FA is caused by an intronic triplicate repeat expansion that diminishes the expression of the frataxin (FXN) protein.
 FXN protein plays a critical role in cellular respiration, and in its absence, there is deficient iron-sulfur clustering in the mitochondria leading to impaired cellular respiration, oxidative stress, and cell death.
 Owing to eventual cell death, the impact to functions controlled by non-regenerative cell types (e.g., neurons, cardiomyocytes) is most pronounced.
 Currently, there are limited treatment options for FA.

 CAP-004 is a wholly-owned, next generation, IV-delivered gene therapy in IND-enabling studies comprising a novel capsid designed to deliver a functional FXN gene to neurons in the CNS, cardiomyocytes, and sensory regions, thereby providing a permanent source of FXN protein allowing for restoration of cellular respiration and prevention of cell death.
-CAP-004 offers the potential to stably replace wild type FXN protein in disease-relevant cell types across CNS, cardiac tissues, and sensory regions with a single administration.
+CAP-004 offers the potential to stably replace wild type FXN protein in disease-relevant cell types across CNS, cardiac tissues, and sensory regions with a single IV infusion.
 Capsida’s aim is to enable long-term disease modification across multiple organ systems and tissues impacted by the disease with limited treatment burden and provide a superior safety profile compared to traditional gene therapy.
-Based on CNS, cardiac and sensory targeting combined with substantial detargeting to the liver and potential for lower dosing, CAP-004 has the potential to be a best-in-class therapy that addresses significant unmet needs in FA patients.
+Based on CNS, cardiac and sensory targeting combined with substantial detargeting to the liver and potential for lower dosing, CAP-004 has the potential to address significant unmet needs in FA patients.